 Monthly Support Group for Parents, Grandparents & Carers of children with social and communications difficulties.

-The group is run by June & Babs for Parents, Grandparents & Carers of children with Autism, ASD, Asperger’s Syndrome and other social and communications difficulties.
+The group is run by June Ardrey and Babs Bluett-Duncan (term time only) for Parents, Grandparents & Carers of children with Autism and other social and communications difficulties.

 They meet up once a month, everyone is welcome and occasionally they have invited speakers in to talk to the parents such as Speech and Language therapists, Mencap, Dental nurses, and other professionals.